In order to optimize your overhead press grip, you want to make sure of two things: optimal grip width and proper hand placement.

 The optimal grip width is going to vary from person to person.
 However, it should ALWAYS create a vertical forearm at the bottom of the press.
 This will maximize the mechanical efficiency of the lift and allow you to lift the most weight possible.

-If you grip it too wide or too narrow, you'll limit the amount of weight you can press!
+If you grip it too wide or too narrow, you'll limit the amount of weight you can press; however, you should ultimately do what feels best, especially if you have a history of shoulder pain.

 Where to Grip the Barbell in Your Hand